AndevBlanco/Secure_Cloud_Storage/README.md

 `gcloud auth application-default login`

 #### **4. Run this to set the quota project** (not sure if necessary)
-`gcloud auth application-default set-quota-project security-lab-kms`
+`gcloud auth application-default set-quota-project uma-security-lab-kms`

 #### **5. Make sure you have a `.env` file with the credentials stored locally**